Louis Aragon: The Commune (1933–1939)

 Apart from working as a journalist for L'Humanité, Louis Aragon also became, along with Paul Nizan, editor secretary of the journal Commune, published by the Association des Écrivains et Artistes Révolutionnaires (Association of Revolutionary Writers and Artists), which aimed at gathering intellectuals and artists in a common front against fascism.
 Aragon became a member of the directing committee of the Commune journal in January 1937, along with André Gide, Romain Rolland and Paul Vaillant-Couturier.
 The journal then took the name of "French literary review for the defence of culture" (« revue littéraire française pour la défense de la culture »).

-With Gide's withdrawal in August 1937, Vaillant-Couturier's death in autumn 1937 and Romain Rolland's old age, Aragon became its effective director.
+With Gide's withdrawal in August 1937, Vaillant-Couturier's death in the autumn of 1937 and Romain Rolland's old age, Aragon became its effective director.
 In December 1938, he called as chief editor the young writer Jacques Decour.
-The Commune journal was strongly involved in the mobilization of French intellectuals in favor of the Spanish Republic.
+The Commune journal was strongly involved in the mobilization of French intellectuals in favour of the Spanish Republic.

 Director of Ce soir (1937–1953)

 In March 1937, Aragon was called on by the PCF to head the new evening daily Ce soir, which he was charged with launching, along with the writer Jean-Richard Bloch.
-Ce soir attempted to compete with Paris-Soir.
+Ce soir attempted to compete with Paris-soir.
 Outlawed in August 1939, Ce soir was re-opened after the Liberation, and Aragon again became its lead, first with Bloch then alone after Bloch's death in 1947.
-The newspaper, which counted Emile Danoën among its collaborators, closed in March 1953.
+The newspaper, which counted Émile Danoën among its collaborators, closed in March 1953.